Having Difficulty with Zone 2 Running

 So here is where the problem begins.
 I am a comfortable 8:30 min mile runner and currently running at 7:02 min mile at race pace. but I am finding it very hard to stay at Zone 2.

-There can be a few different issues here:1) Your maximum heart rate.
+There can be a few different issues here:1.
+Your maximum heart rate estimate.

 Also see my Maximum Heart Rate

-You are referring to heart rate percentages, which is at the percentages you are referring to sounding like you are using the Karvonen method
+You are referring to heart rate percentages.
+It sounds (from the percentages you are using) that you are using the Karvonen method

 of determining your heart rate zones.

 .
-I have got the feeling you are not using your rest heart rate in the calculation.3) Relying solely on the heart rate monitor.
+I have got the feeling you are not using your rest heart rate in the calculation.

 Running with a heart rate monitor can be a good thing.
 Especially for tempo runs for example.
 Tempo runs can, especially when you are well trained, quickly turn into interval running because you feel so good and you feel like pushing yourself.